 Website builder software enables even the most novice of users to create beautiful websites in just a few easy steps.
 This is achieved through drag-and-drop technology, which works similarly to your smartphone interface.
-If there is an element you want to add or remove, you can simply drag it onto or off of your page.
+If there is an element you want to add, edit or remove, you can simply drag it onto or off of your page.
 What you see is what you get.

 The result is a blog that looks great, takes little time to set up, and can be maintained at a reasonable monthly rate.
 Let’s get started!

 Before setting up your blog, you should have a good idea of what you plan on writing about.
 Although you don’t have to limit yourself to a specific subject, you will get more readers writing about a single topic rather than using a blog as your personal diary or a catch-all for your random thoughts.